Western Hockey League statement on COVID-19 testing results

 Calgary, Alta. – The Western Hockey League released today the following statement on COVID-19 testing results:

+In the East Division, a total of 428 tests were administered for the Brandon Wheat Kings, Moose Jaw Warriors, Prince Albert Raiders, Regina Pats, Saskatoon Blades, Swift Current Broncos, and Winnipeg ICE.
+Using private PCR testing provided by DynaLIFE, testing was administered twice to all members of the team delegations of players and staff.
+All members of the team delegations in the East Division were tested once upon arrival in the WHL Hub Center in Regina, and a second time after a mandatory quarantine period in the WHL Hub Center.
+As a result of no positive tests, the teams are now in a position to commence with team on-ice practices.

-To date, the WHL has administered a total of 481 tests for COVID-19 from February 6 through February 26, 2021, with no positive results.
+To date, the WHL has administered a total of 1,099 tests for COVID-19 from February 12 through March 5, 2021, with no positive test results.

 The WHL will continue to provide regular updates on COVID-19 testing results.
 The WHL will not be providing information on the identity of any individuals.